daleao/sdv/WalkOfLife/README.md

 - Compatible with [Multi Yield Crops](https://www.nexusmods.com/stardewvalley/mods/6069).
 - Compatible with [Capstone Professions](https://www.nexusmods.com/stardewvalley/mods/7636).
-- Limited compatibility with [All Professions](https://www.nexusmods.com/stardewvalley/mods/174).
-(Profession perks will not be applied immediately, but the following morning.)
+- Limited compatibility with [All Professions](https://www.nexusmods.com/stardewvalley/mods/174) (profession perks will not be applied immediately, but the following morning.)
-- Limited compatibility with [Skill Prestige](https://www.nexusmods.com/stardewvalley/mods/569#).
-(Same as above.
-The Prestige menu also won't reflect modded profession names or descriptions.)
+- Limited compatibility with [Skill Prestige](https://www.nexusmods.com/stardewvalley/mods/569#) (same as above; the Prestige menu also won't reflect modded profession names or descriptions.)
 - Compatible with any mod that adds SpaceCore custom skills (e.g. [Love Of Cooking](https://www.nexusmods.com/stardewvalley/mods/6830)).

 - Not compatible with mods that change vanilla skills.
-- Not compatible with [Quality Artisan Products](https://www.moddrop.com/stardew-valley/mods/707502-quality-artisan-products) and [Quality Artisan Products for Artisan Valley](https://www.moddrop.com/stardew-valley/mods/726947-quality-artisan-products-for-artisan-valley).
-(Makes Artisan profession redundant.
-Other features of QAP are already integrated (i.e. mead cares about honey type and large milk/eggs gives double output when processed), essentially replacing that mod entirely.
-This mod's implementation also does **not** require the Producer Framework Mod.)
+- Not compatible with [Quality Artisan Products](https://www.moddrop.com/stardew-valley/mods/707502-quality-artisan-products) and [Quality Artisan Products for Artisan Valley](https://www.moddrop.com/stardew-valley/mods/726947-quality-artisan-products-for-artisan-valley) (makes Artisan profession redundant; other features of QAP are already integrated (i.e. mead cares about honey type and large milk/eggs gives double output when processed), essentially replacing that mod entirely).
-- Not compatible with [Crab Pot Loot Has Quality And Bait Effects](https://www.nexusmods.com/stardewvalley/mods/7767).
-(Makes Trapper and Luremaster professions redundant.)
+- Not compatible with [Crab Pot Loot Has Quality And Bait Effects](https://www.nexusmods.com/stardewvalley/mods/7767) (makes Trapper and Luremaster professions redundant).
-- Not compatible with [Forage Fantasy](https://www.nexusmods.com/stardewvalley/mods/7554).
-(May cause bad interactions with Foraging professions.)
+- Not compatible with [Forage Fantasy](https://www.nexusmods.com/stardewvalley/mods/7554) (may cause bad interactions with Foraging professions).

 ## Recommended Mods

-- Recommended use with [Advanced Casks](https://www.nexusmods.com/stardewvalley/mods/8413).
-(If you miss Oenologist profession perk.)
+- Recommended use with [Advanced Casks](https://www.nexusmods.com/stardewvalley/mods/8413) (if you miss Oenologist profession perk).
-- Recommended use with [Artisan Valley](https://www.nexusmods.com/stardewvalley/mods/1926).
-(Add variety to Artisan products and Producer.)
+- Recommended use with [Artisan Valley](https://www.nexusmods.com/stardewvalley/mods/1926) (add variety to Artisan products and Producer).
-- Recommended use with [Slime Produce](https://www.nexusmods.com/stardewvalley/mods/7634).
-(Make Slime ranching more profitable.)
+- Recommended use with [Slime Produce](https://www.nexusmods.com/stardewvalley/mods/7634) (make Slime ranching more interesting and profitable).

 ## Installation